qrzn23/min/magick/content.md

 **(9) A man who is doing his True Will has the inertia of fhe Universe to assist him.**
 (Illustration, fhe first principle of success in évolution is that the individual should be true to his own nature, and at the same time adapt himself to his environment.)
 **(10) Nature is a continuous phenomenon, through we do not know in ail cases how things are connected.**
 (Illustration: Human consciousness depends on the properties of protoplasm, the existence of which dépends on innumerable physical conditions peculiar to this planet and this planet is determined by the mechanical balance of the whole universe of matter.
 We may then say that our consciousness is causally connected with the remotest galaxies; yet we do not know even how it arises from — or with — the molecular changes in the brain.)
 **(11) Science enahles us to take advantage of the continuity of Nature by the empirical application of certain principles whose interplay involves different orders of idea connected with each other in a way beyond our présent comprehension.**
 (Illustration: We are able to light cities by rule-of-thumb methods.
-We do not know what consciousness is, or how it is connected with muscular action ; what electricity is or how it is connected with the machines that generate it; and our methods depend on calculations involving mathematical ideas which have no correspondence in the Universe as we know it. )
+We do not know what consciousness is, or how it is connected with muscular action ; what electricity is or how it is connected with the machines that generate it; and our methods depend on calculations involving mathematical ideas which have no correspondence in the Universe as we know it. [^1] )
 **(12) Man is ignorant of the nature of his own being and powers.
 Even his idea of his limitations is based on expérience of the past, and every step in his progress extends his empire.
-There is therefore no reason to assign theoretical limits 1 2 to what lie may be, or to what he may do.**
+There is therefore no reason to assign theoretical limits [^2] to what lie may be, or to what he may do.**
 (Illustration: A generation ago it was supposed theoretically impossible that man should ever know the Chemical composition of the fixed stars.
 It is known that our senses are adapted to receive only an infinitesimal fraction of the possible rates of vibration.
 Modern instruments have enabled us to detect some of these supra-sensibles by indirect methods, and even to use their peculiar qualities in the service of man, as in the case of the rays of Hertz and Roentgen.
 As Tyndall said, man might at any moment learn to perceive and utilise vibrations of ail conceivable and inconceivable kinds.
 The question of Magick is a question of discovering and employing hitherto unknown forces in nature.
 We know that they exist, and we cannot doubt the possibility of mental or physical instruments capable of bringing us into relation with them.)
 **(13) Every man is more or less aware that his individuality comprises several orders of existence, even when he maintains that his subtler priciples are merely symptomatic of the changes in his gross vehicle.
 A similar order may be assumed to extend throughout nature.**
 (Illustration: One does not confuse the pain of toothache with

-1. For instance, “irrational”, “unreal”, and “infinité” expressions.
+[^1].
+For instance, “irrational”, “unreal”, and “infinité” expressions.

-2. i.e., except — possibly — in the case of logically absurd questions,
-such as the Schoolmen discussed in connection with “God”.
+[^2]. i.e., except — possibly — in the case of logically absurd questions, such as the Schoolmen discussed in connection with “God”.

 the decay which causes it.
 Inanimate objects are sensitive to certain physical forces, such as electrical and thermal conductivity ; but neither in us nor in them — so far as we know — is there any direct conscious perception of these forces.
 Imperceptible influences are therefore associated with ail material phenomena; and there is no reason why we should not work upon matter through those subtle energies as we do through their material bases.
 In fact, we use magnetic force to move iron, and solar radiation to reproduce images.)

 **(14) Man is capable of being, and using, anything which he perceives, for everything that he perceives is in a certain sense a part of his being.
 He may thus subjugate the whole Universe of which he is conscious to his individual Will.**
 (Illustration: Man has used the idea of God to dictate his Personal conduct, to obtain power over his fellows, to excuse his crimes, and for innumerable other purposes, including that of realizing himself as God.
 He has used the irrational and unreal conceptions of mathematics to help him in the construction of mechanical devices.
 He has used his moral force to influence the actions even of wild animals.
 He has employed poetic genius for political purposes.)

 **(15) Every force in the Universe is capable of being transformed into any other kind of force by using suitable means.
 There is thus an inexhaustible supply of any particular kind of force that we may need.**

 (Illustration: Heat may be transformed into light and power by using it to drive dynamos.
 The vibrations of the air may be used to kill men by so ordering them in speech as to inflame war-like passions.
 The hallucinations connected with the mysterious energies of sex result in the perpetuation of the species.)

 **(16) The application of any given force affects ail the orders of being which exist in the object to which it is applied, whichever of those orders is directly affected.**
 (Illustration: If I strike a man with a dagger, his consciousness, not his body only, is affected by my act; although the dagger, as such, has no direct relation therewith.
 Similarly, the power of my thought may so work on the minci of another person as to produce far-reaching physical changes in him, or in others through him.)

 **(17) A man may learn to use any force so as to serve any purpose, by taking advantage of the above theorems.**
 (Illustration: A man may use a razor to make himself vigilant over his speech, by using it to cut himself whenever he unguardedly utters a chosen word.
 He may serve the same purpose by resolving that every incident of his life shall remind him of a particular thing, making every impression the starting point of a connected series of thoughts ending in that thing.
 He might also devote his whole energies to some one particular object, by resolving to do nothing at variance therewith, and to make every act turn to the advantage of that object.)

 **(18) He may attract to himself any force of the Universe by making himself a fit réceptacle for it, establishing a connection with it, and arranging conditions so that its nature compels it to flow toward him.**
 (Illustration: If I want pure water to drink, I dig a well in a place where there is underground water; I prevent it from leaking away; and I arrange to take advantage of water’s accordance with the laws of Hydrostatics to fill it.)

 **(19) Man’s sense of himself as separate from, and opposed to, the Universe is a bar to his conducting its currents.
 It insulates him.**
 (Illustration: A popular leader is most successful when he forgets himself, and remembers only “The Cause”.
 Self-seeking engenders jealousies and schism.
 When the organs of the body assert their presence otherwise than by silent satisfaction, it is a sign that they are diseased.
 The single exception is the organ of reproduction.
 Yet even in this case its self-assertion bears witness to its dissatisfaction with itself, since it cannot fulfil its function until completed by its counterpart in another organization.)

 **(20) Man can only attract and employ the forces for which he is really fitted.**
 (Illustration: You cannot make a silk purse ont of a sow’s ear.
 A true man of science learns from every phenomenon.
-But Nature is dumb to the hypocrite; for in her there is nothing false.
-1 )
+But Nature is dumb to the hypocrite; for in her there is nothing false. [^3])

 **(21) There is no limit to the extent of the relations of any man with the Universe in essence; for as soon as man makes himself one with any idea the means of measurement cease to exist.
 But liis power to utilize that force is limited by his mental power and capacity, and by the circumstances of his human environment.**
 (Illustration: When a man falls in love, the whole world becomes, to him, nothing but love boundless and immanent; but his mystical State is not contagious; his fellow-men are either amused or annoyed.
 He can only extend to others the effect which his love has had upon himself by means of his mental and physical qualities.
 Thus, Catullus, Dante and Swinburne made their love a mighty mover of mankind by virtue of their power to put their thoughts on the subject in musical and eloquent language.
 Again, Cleopatra and other people in authority moulded the fortunes of many other people by allowing love to influence their political actions.
 The Magician, however well he succeed in making contact with the secret sources of energy in nature, can only use them to the extent permitted by his intellectual and moral qualities.
 Mohammed’s intercourse with Gabriel was only effective because of his statesmanship, soldiership, and the sublimity of his command of Arabic.
 Hertz’s discovery of the rays which we now use for wireless telegraphy was sterile until reflected through the minds and wills of the people who could take his truth, and transmit it to the world of action bv means of mechanical and économic instruments.)

 **(22) Every individual is essentially sufficient to himself.
 But he is unsatisfactory to himself until he has established himself in his right relation with the Universe.**
-(Illustration: A microscope, however perfect, is useless in the
+(Illustration: A microscope, however perfect, is useless in the hands of savages.

-i.
-It is no objection that the hypocrite is himself part of Nature.
-He is an “endothermic” product, divided against himself, with a tendency to break up.
-He will see his own qualities everywhere, and thus obtain a radical misconception of phenomena.
-Most religions of the past have failed by expecting Nature to conform with their ideals of proper conduct.

-hands of savages.
 A poet, however sublime, must impose himself upon his génération if he is to enjoy (and even to understand) himself, as theoretically should be the case.)

 **(23) Magick is the Science of understanding oneself and one’s conditions.
 It is the Art of applying that understanding in action.**
 (Illustration: A golf club is intended to move a special bail in a special way in spécial circumstances.
 A Niblick should rarely be used on the tee, or a Brassie under the bank of a bunker.
 But also, the use of any club demands skill and experience.)